Jeremie-Beucler/PCBS_spider_bias/README.md

 - they judged the speed of the object in each trial
 - they answered the Fear of Spiders Questionnaire at the end of the experiment

-Therefore, writing a function with adjustable parameters was very useful.
+Therefore, **writing a function with adjustable parameters was very useful**.

 However, as I was working with Canvas objects, I did not manage to use the [TouchScreenButtonBox](https://docs.expyriment.org/expyriment.io.TouchScreenButtonBox.html) of Expyriment.